JemRF/RF-Documentation/pages/wifidocs/wifi-rf-relay.md

 The WiFi Wireless Gateway (WiFi Gateway) receives messages from the Wireless sensors and sends them to the PrivateEyePi or JemRF Monitoring service.
 This eliminates the need for a Raspberry PI computer and all that extra overhead.
 The Gateway provides an easy to use tool to get your wireless sensors online free of configuring and programming a computer first.<br />

 The WiFi Gateway is in the same physical case as the current WiFi IoT Sensors.
- * Follows the same setup process as our WiFi IoT Sensors to connect to the local WiFi.
+ * Follows the same setup process as our WiFi IoT Sensors to connect to the local 2.4G WiFi Only.
  * It has option to send Celsius to Fahrenheit readings.
  * Using a USB-mini connector for power.
  * It provides a Sensor List overview page to show all the sensors it is tracking and their last value.